imoore76/ldlm/docs/concepts.rst

             lock, err = c.Lock("my-task", nil)

-Size
+Lock Size
 ----------
 Locks can have a size (defaults to: 1).
-This allows for a finite (but greater than 1) number of lock acquisitions to be held on the same lock.
+This allows for a finite, but greater than 1 number of lock acquisitions to be held on the same lock.

 ..  tabs::